FREQUENTLY ASKED QUESTIONS

 9. What does it cost to join MCJROTC?
 There is a $10 course fee for each student who enrolls in MCJROTC.
 However, all uniforms and equipment are provided at no cost.
 All uniforms MUST be returned when the student leaves the program.
 Students would only have to pay for uniforms or equipment if they were lost, stolen or damaged due to negligence.

 10. What is the weekly routine for MCJROTC?
 The normal weekly routine is: Monday - Academics, Tuesday – Uniform Wear / Drill, Wednesday & Thursday – Physical Training, Friday – Review/ Assessment.
-However, this can and will be modified on occasion especially during required campus testing.
+However, this can be modified as the school administration or Senior Marine Insructor (SMI) sees fit.

 11. What are practice days/times for MCJROTC?
-We normally practice Monday ~ Thursday from 3:00pm to 4:30pm.
-The normal weekly practice schedule is:
+The normal weekly practice schedule is from 1500-1630 as follows:

 12. Are students who join MCJROTC required to join the military?
 No, there is no obligation to join the military.

 13. What are the regulations/rules for hair?
 Male and female students are required to keep their hair cut so the cover (hat) fits properly.
-Refer to the helpful documents tab on our website for detailed grooming regulations.
-Males must have the sides and back tapered zero to no more than three inches on top.
+Refer to the Helpful Documents and Parent Handbook tabs on our website for detailed grooming regulations.
+Males must have the sides and back tapered from zero to no more than three inches on top.
 No block cut in the back.

 14. Do I have to be a Freshmen to attend New Cadet Orientation?
 No, the New Cadet Orientation Camp is for ALL new cadets.